pivotal/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 In this Services Toolkit tutorial you learn how [service operators](../reference/terminology-and-user-roles.hbs.md#so) can set up a new, self-serve, and customized service for Tanzu Application Platform (commonly known as TAP).
-The example uses Tanzu RabbitMQ the service, but the steps and learnings can apply to almost any other service.
+The example uses VMware RabbitMQ for Kubernetes, but the steps and learnings can apply to almost any other service.

 ## <a id="about"></a> About this tutorial